 Disciplines taught at the School include bronze casting, high glaze ceramic production, stencil cutting and application, production and preservation of palm leaf manuscripts, production of traditional musical instruments, the creation of natural based dyes and paints, mural painting and gold leaf application, among many others.

-Carefully designed and funded in distinct phases, with support from the Badur Foundation and others, construction of the Arts School has now been principally completed and classes have commenced.
-Some small areas of work are still ongoing and Buddhist Heritage Project’s next priority is to support the Arts School to obtain adequate materials and tools, as the teaching of disadvantaged young students remains at the core of this project.
+Carefully designed and funded in distinct phases, construction of the Arts School has been principally completed and classes are running.
+An ongoing priority is to support the Arts School to obtain adequate materials and tools, as the teaching of disadvantaged young students remains at the core of this project.
 Some of the structures are also unfinished in architectural detail and will be completed by the students as they learn the traditional skills.
 The buildings will be a ‘living’ project, which will progress as the students learn and benefit from “hands on” training.

 Importantly, the Arts School will be integrated with Celadon, a social enterprise shop in the historic centre of Luang Prabang.
 Celadon will provide one of the most important outlets for the art work produced by the students.
 Profits raised by the sales will in turn support the schools at the Buddhist Academy.
 The Vocational School of Arts aims to play an integral part in maintaining the cultural heritage of the Lao people for generations to come.